 Sort Coins Activity

-For this activity, we used our play money set.
-I love this set because it’s loaded with coins and bills.
+For this activity, we used our play money set. (affiliate link) I love this set because it’s loaded with coins and bills.
 It’s a great way to practice and learn money skills with hands-on learning.

 We started off by sorting out the coins (after a certain one year old dumped the whole set on the floor!) and it was a good warm up to name and practice counting coins as we put them back into the correct spots in the wooden storage box.